timpandrews/garage/fyi/plan.md

  - Intial steps at marketing.
 Goal is to attract a small group of early adopters
  - Allow users to signup.
  - Price = $Free
- - Incourage users to "buy me a cup of cofee"
+ - Incourage users to "buy me a cup of coffee"
  - Build in basic billing system

 ### Milestone - MVP +